Slow cooker tips and tricks every cook should know!

 Slow cooker tips every cook should know to help you make tasty food.

-The most common question I get asked is how do I stop my food being too watery?
+The most common question is, how do I stop my food from being too watery?

-Generally a problem because too much water has been added at the start.
+Generally, it is a problem because too much water was added at the start.
 Solutions to this are as follows:

 1. Place a tea towel underneath the lid to absorb condensation.

-2. Toss meat in a little flour if using.
+2. Toss the meat in a bit of flour if using.

 3. Add pearl barley, grains or red lentils.

-4. Add potatoes , sometimes take few out and crush and pop back in.
+4. Add potatoes, sometimes take a few out, crush, and pop back in.
 Or add instant potato granules.

 7. Gravy granules help thicken the dish.

 8. Keep the lid closed while food is cooking.
-Every time you open the lid you delay the cooking process by 20 to 30 minutes.
+Whenever you open the lid, you delay the cooking process by 20 to 30 minutes.

-Slow cookers are ideal for budget batch cooking meals and use very little electricity in comparison to mains oven.
+Slow cookers are ideal for budget batch cooking meals and use very little electricity compared to mains oven.

-The slow cooker breaks down fat over a long time so great for cheap cuts of meat in stews like lamb shanks, ham hocks, lamb shoulder, chicken thighs and braising steak.
+The slow cooker breaks down fat over a long time, so it’s great for cheap cuts of meat in stews like lamb shanks, ham hocks, lamb shoulder, chicken thighs and braising steak.

 Don’t overfill the pot, go no further than two thirds full.

-Place the hardest ingredients that take long time to cook near the bottom.
+Place ingredients that take a long time to cook near the bottom.
 These tend to be root vegetables!

 Dried herbs work better than fresh, add at the start so they they release their flavour slowly.

-Prepare all your ingredients the night before so it is ready to through in the pot in the morning.
-Just make sure you get them out of the fridge half an hour earlier if possible to bring up to room temperature.
+Prepare all your ingredients the night before so they are ready to throw in the morning pot.
+Remove them from the fridge half an hour earlier to bring them to room temperature.

-Warming the pot first helps the ingredients off to a flying start.
-Be careful adding boiling water to a cold pot though in case it cracks.
+Warming the pot first helps the ingredients get off to a flying start.
+Be careful when adding boiling water to a cold pot, as it may crack.

 With the potential introduction of being rewarded for not using electricity at peak times this winter (if you are on a smart meter) the slow cooker is a great option.